idaholab/moose/modules/tensor_mechanics/doc/content/source/interfacekernels/CZMInterfaceKernel.md

 ### Jacobian

-Assuming the traction being only a function of the displacement jump vector $\Delta U$:
+Assuming the traction to be only a function of the displacement jump vector $\Delta U$:
 \begin{equation}
  \Delta U = u^- - u^+
 \end{equation}